Dates: July 29 – August 14, 2022

 Algorave + Club = Algoclub

-We invite those who enter the space to contemplate imaginative and resilient productions of Black bliss.
-Our temporary club space— cosmic formation of black bliss—exhibits a range of multi-sensory installations incorporating visual arts, experiential design, and creative media production.
+A collaborative, community-driven, arts-based dreamscape that meets at the intersection of experiential design, visual imagery, and creative media production, the Black Bliss Rangers invite those who enter the space to contemplate imaginative and resilient productions of Black bliss.
+Expect a range of multi-sensory installations incorporating visual arts, experiential design, and creative media production in their main event, “Every Nigga is a Star Trek,” their workshop and open studio hours.

 Visual Artist Andrew Fish will be paying homage to the storied NYC nightclub Limelight in the project space at The Cell from August 9th – 14th.
 He will exhibit multiple paintings that embody the vibe, spirit, and visual orchestra of the club’s atmosphere and reimagine the space for a dance party on August 13th, celebrating the music and energy of the era.
 Fish also plans to install sculptural and decorative elements to make the environment more immersive and reminiscent of the 1990s nightclub.
 The artist will host open studio hours during his exhibition period and invites visitors to share personal stories and historic memorabilia to enhance the spirit of community and collaboration.